infominer33/infominer33.github.io/index.md

 * <a href="https://www.axiomtech.io/blog-feed/history-of-permissioned-ledgers" target="_blank">The Times and History of Permissioned Ledgers</a>
 * <a href="https://www.axiomtech.io/blog-feed/2018/10/9/smart-contracts-uses-cases-dapps-icos" target="_blank">Introduction to Smart Contracts</a>

-### Bitcoin Pre-History
-#### -Shorts
+**Shorts**

 * [David Chaum - The Father of Digital Cash](https://archive.is/lxKiU)
 * [The Birth of the Cypherpunks](https://archive.is/Hi9JQ)
 * [The Rise of the Cypherpunks](https://archive.is/z0wEZ)

 ### -Transcripts
 These don't' necessarily fit in one place.
-Once I get this page switched over to `minimal-mistakes` I'll make a blog-feed for them.
+Once I switch the theme over and get cozy, all of this stuff will have it's own pages.
 * [JW Weatherman Interviews Cypherpunk Legend Timothy C May](/transcripts/JW-Weatherman-Interview-Tim-May.html) - Transcript
 * [Stephan Levira Podcast 53 - Andreas M. Antonopoulos - On Bitcoin Maximalism](/transcripts/SLP53-Antonopolis-on-Maximalism-Transcript.html) - transcript
 * [History of Blockchains for Business — Casey Kuhlman, Monax](/transcripts/History-of-Blockchains-for-Business-HGF.html) - transcript